What Research Shows for Fear of Flying, Phobias, and CBD

-Scientist have actually "paired" a negative action with a neutral one (a bell with a shock) to where the bell will elicit a fear response after a while.
+Scientists have actually "paired" a negative action with a neutral one (a bell with a shock) to where the bell will elicit a fear response after a while.

-If they remove the shock and keep hitting the bell, eventually, the fear will go a way.
+If they remove the shock and keep hitting the bell, eventually, the fear will go away.

-That's fear extinction.
+That's fear of extinction.